Web design is one of the most important parts of any Internet marketing strategy, how it affects customer experience is paramount to your success.

-First, you can optimize image sizes on your website to make certain your site tons as fast as possible.
+First, you can optimize image sizes on your website to make certain your business website loads as fast as possible.

 To achieve that, use .jpg data for your images.
-This is actually the best way showing high-resolution pics or pictures while minimizing how big is the file.
+This is actually the best way to enable showing high-resolution pics or pictures while minimizing how big is the file.

-Which means your users won’t use big chunks of their mobile data when each goes to your internet site on the smartphones.
+This means your users won’t use big chunks of their mobile data when each website visitor goes to your internet site on the smartphones.

 Instead, make your media require manual activation on every web page.

 Last, you can use white space more frequently to reduce data demand.

 White space is any unused space on your web pages.
 No text message, no images, no videos – nothing at all.

 White space spreads out your text message and elements to make them simpler to see, especially for mobile users.

 This makes it easier for visitors to understand everything on a page so they don’t have to re-read content on your business website relating to your product or service.